How Much Is My Car Accident Worth in South Florida?

 Our firm can handle your case from day one, protecting your rights and interests when dealing with insurance companies.
 We’ll make sure that you’ve been treated and know the full extent of your injuries so that we can determine what your case is worth and begin aggressively negotiating with insurance adjusters to try to reach a settlement that provides you with fair and full compensation.

 After you’ve been injured in a car accident, you deserve to seek financial compensation for your expenses and losses.
-Contact Gonzalez & Cartwright, P.A. today for a free, no-obligation case review to discuss your car accident claim with one of our knowledgeable attorneys and learn more about what your case may be worth and what financial compensation you may be entitled to.
+Contact Gonzalez & Cartwright, P.A. today for a free, no-obligation case review to discuss your car accident claim with one of our knowledgeable South Florida car accident lawyers and learn more about what your case may be worth and what financial compensation you may be entitled to.

-Frequently Asked Questions about How Much My Car Accident Is Worth in South Florida
+Frequently Asked Questions About The Value of a Car Accident Claim in South Florida

 You shouldn’t accept a settlement from the insurance company without speaking to a car accident attorney, especially if you receive a settlement offer right after your car accident.
 The insurance company will be trying to get you to accept a settlement that is far lower than your case is worth, usually by offering you money before you’ve had a chance to determine how badly you’ve been injured or what kind of losses you have and will incur.
 A car accident lawyer can review your case and any settlement offer you receive to advise you whether a settlement offer represents fair and full compensation or whether you might be able to negotiate for a better settlement.